Developing a Multi-Cloud Marketplace Strategy: A Guide for ISVs

 With the Invisory platform, you receive:

-• Playbooks for co-selling, event strategy, and more for Azure, AWS, and Salesforce
+- Playbooks for co-selling, event strategy, and more for Azure, Google Cloud, AWS, and Salesforce

-• Templates for key marketing assets for Azure, AWS, and Salesforce
+- Templates for key marketing assets for Azure, AWS, Google Cloud, and Salesforce

-• Pre-built API’s to get you connect with Azure and AWS in weeks, not months
+- Pre-built API’s to get you connect with Azure, AWS, and Google Cloud Marketplace in weeks, not months

-• Tools to manage and streamline Private Offers on Azure and AWS – at scale
+- Tools to manage and streamline Private Offers on Azure, AWS, and Google Cloud Marketplace – at scale

 You can also manage your partner relationships on all of your cloud marketplace relationships directly on Salesforce or HubSpot with Invisory’s Partner Success Tracker™, available now on the Salesforce AppExchange.
 The Partner Success Tracker allows you to manage: